NVIDIA/spark-rapids-benchmarks/nds/README.md

 positional arguments:
   input_prefix          text to prepend to every input file path (e.g., "hdfs:///ds-generated-data"; the
                         default is empty)
   output_prefix         text to prepend to every output file (e.g., "hdfs:///ds-parquet"; the default is empty).
+If output_format is "iceberg", this argument will be regarded as the value of property "spark.sql.catalog.spark_catalog.warehouse".
+Only default Spark catalog session
-                        This positional arguments will not take effect if "--iceberg" is specified and user needs to set Iceberg table path in their Spark submit templates/configs. report_file           location to store a performance report(local)
+                        name "spark_catalog" is supported now, customized catalog is not yet supported. report_file           location to store a performance report(local)

 optional arguments: